o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-core/scripting.md

 ---
-linktitle: Scripting with AWS Core
+linktitle: Scripting
 title: AWS Core Scripting
-description: See examples of how to use the AWS Core Gem with Script Canvas in Open 3D Engine.
+description: Examples of using the AWS Core Gem with Script Canvas in Open 3D Engine (O3DE).
 weight: 400
 toc: true
 ---

 {{< preview-new >}}

-This page demonstrates Script Canvas nodes defined by the AWS Core Gem.
+This topic demonstrates the Script Canvas nodes that the AWS Core Gem defines.

-## AWS S3
+## Amazon S3

 ### GetObject

 Input data pins:

-* Bucket name
+* Bucket Resource KeyName
-* Object name
+* Object KeyName
-* Output filename
+* Outfile Name

-Get success message from **OnSuccess** handler.
-File is downloaded to the location specifed by the output filename.
+Get a success message from the **OnSuccess** handler.
+The file downloads to the location specified as the output file name.

 Get error message from **OnError** handler.